igstan/igstan.ro/posts/2011-05-02-understanding-monads-with-javascript.md

 The End
 -------
-Well, I hope you'll have found this article useful.
+Well, I hope you found this article useful.
 Writing it definitely helped me having a better understanding of monads.